ray-project/ray/doc/source/serve/deploying-serve.md

 Once {mod}`serve.start <ray.serve.start>` has been called, further API calls can be used to create and update the deployments that will be used to serve your Python code (including ML models).
 The Serve instance will be torn down when the script exits.

-When running on a long-lived Ray cluster (e.g., one started using `ray start` and connected to using `ray.init(address="auto")`, you can also deploy a Ray Serve instance as a long-running service using `serve.start(detached=True)`.
+When running on a long-lived Ray cluster (e.g., one started using `ray start`), you can also deploy a Ray Serve instance as a long-running service using `serve.start(detached=True)`.
 In this case, the Serve instance will continue to run on the Ray cluster even after the script that calls it exits.
 If you want to run another script to update the Serve instance, you can run another script that connects to the same Ray cluster and makes further API calls (e.g., to create, update, or delete a deployment).
 Note that there can only be one detached Serve instance on each Ray cluster.